 About

-I am a first-year Ph.D. student in computer science at the University of Washington, fortunate to be advised by Prof. Rachel Lin.
+I am a second-year Ph.D. student in computer science at the University of Washington, fortunate to be advised by Prof. Rachel Lin.
 I did my undergrad at USC, where I had the pleasure of working with Prof. Vatsal Sharan on robustness and fairness in machine learning.

 Publications and Preprints